 The United Methodist Committee on Relief (UMCOR) responds to dozens of unsung disasters every year.
 UMCOR is there even when the news cameras are not.
-Whether it is the South Asia tsunami or cholera in Cameroon, UMCOR is there: sowing seeds of hope and empowering communities to step forward to a new and better future.
+Whether it is the South Asia tsunami or cholera in Cameroon or Ebola in West Africa, UMCOR is there: sowing seeds of hope and empowering communities to step forward to a new and better future.

 When a natural or human-caused disaster strikes outside of the United States, UMCOR serves as the primary channel for United Methodist assistance.
 UMCOR cooperates with local bishops, district superintendents, and church leaders to help them develop their own response mechanisms.
 UMCOR trains disaster response coordinators for each district or region to:

 1. Categorize disasters

 2. Recognize common phases or stages of disasters

 4. Create a disaster-response plan

 5. Use material resources and volunteers efficiently